What is a Cash Equivalent?

 - Treasury bills: A T-Bill is a short-term debt obligation backed by the Treasury Dept.of the U.S. government.
 T-bills generally have a maturity of less than one year and are sold in denominations of $1,000 up to a maximum purchase of $5 million.

-Equity investments such as stocks, bonds, and derivatives are excluded from equivalents unless they are, in substance, cash equivalents, for example, preference shares acquired within a short period of their maturity and with a specified redemption date.
+Equity investments such as stocks, bonds, and derivatives are excluded from equivalents unless they are, in substance, cash equivalents on balance sheet, for example, preference shares acquired within a short period of their maturity and with a specified redemption date.

-If the T-bills can’t be converted to cash because of debt covenants or some other agreement, the restricted T-bills must be reported in a separate investment account from the non-restricted T-bills on the balance sheet or a note to account mentioning the same should be included in the notes of account.
+Suppose the T-bills can’t be converted to cash because of debt covenants or other agreements.
+In that case, the restricted T-bills must be reported in a separate investment account from the non-restricted T-bills on the balance sheet, or a note to the account mentioning the same should be included in the account notes.
+Thus, the above shows a list of cash equivalents.

 Tesco example from the 2017 annual report – Included in cash is £777m that has been set aside for completion of the merger with Booker Group Plc.
 This cash is not available to the Group and must be held in ring-fenced accounts until released jointly by the Group and its advisors on the satisfaction of the complete terms of the merger.

-Accounting entry: The balance sheet shows the amount of cash and cash equivalents at a given point in time.
+Accounting entry: The balance sheet shows the amount of cash and cash equivalents at a given time.
 The cash flow statement explains the change in cash over time.
-E.g., if a business spends $200 to purchase raw material, it will record as the increase of $200 to its raw material and a corresponding decrease to its cash and its equivalents.
+E.g., if a business spends $200 to purchase raw materials, it will record an increase of $200 in its raw material and a corresponding decrease in its cash and its equivalents.

 #1 – Liquidity Source

-Companies keep these for the purpose of meeting short-term cash commitments rather than for investment, or other purposes.
+Companies try to maintain an increase in cash and cash equivalents for the purpose of meeting short-term cash commitments rather than for investment, or other purposes.
 It is an important source of liquidity.
 Thus companies want a cash cushion to weather unexpected situations such as a shortfall in revenue, repair or replacement of machinery, or other unforeseen circumstances not in the budget.

 Liquidity ratio calculations are important to determine the speed with which a company can pay off its short-term debt.
 Various liquidity ratio includes cash ratio, current ratio quick ratio.

-- Cash ratio: (Cash and equivalents + Marketable securities) ÷ Current liabilities
+- Cash ratio: (Cash and equivalents + Marketable securities) Ă· Current liabilities

-- Current ratio: Current assets ÷ Current liabilities;
+- Current ratio: Current assets Ă· Current liabilities;

-- Quick ratio: (Current asset – inventory) ÷ Current liabilities;
+- Quick ratio: (Current asset - inventory) Ă· Current liabilities;

 Let us say that if there is a company XYZ with Current ratio: 2.3x, Quick ratio: 1.1x, and Cash ratio: 0.6x.
 Can you comment on the liquidity of the company?